billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 * DAC channels are accessed via the breakout board or the front panel DAC SMA.
 * DAC voltages are settable during a run using the SDK remote interface: range +/- 5V.
+* DAC channel-0 can be programmed via SpikeGLX to output analog waveforms.
 * DAC voltages are initialized to zero when a run starts.

 --------